Elsewhere at Night

-Elsewhere at Night (Ailleurs la nuit) is a Canadian drama film, directed by Marianne Métivier and released in 2025.
+Elsewhere at Night (Ailleurs la nuit) is a 2025 drama film, directed by Marianne Métivier and released in 2025.
 The film centres on the interrelated stories of a group of women whose lives are changed by an impactful personal encounter.

-The cast includes Camille Rutherford, Garance Marillier, Victor Andrés Trelles Turgeon, Émile Schneider, Amaryllis Tremblay, Kyrie Samodio, Sue Prado and Enchong Dee.

 Synopsis

 A scorching summer stretches across the countryside and the city.
 In a lush landscape, Marie, a sound artist in search of inspiration, begins to question her relationship.
 The arrival of Noée, a young traveler, disrupts her routine and that of Yan, a solitary farmer next door.
 In the city, Eva, newly arrived from the Philippines, walks sleepless nights, caught between homes, while Jeanne, a master's student, contemplates walking away from everything.
 Between moments of doubt and brief connections, their worlds echo one another.